anoma/taiga/book/src/exec.md

 2. The transaction must be **balanced** , i.e the value spent in the transaction minus the value output equals to some predefined value `v`, the **balancing value**.
    The balancing value is transparent (visible to external observers) and can be involved in interactions with the transparent system.

-We call a **partial transaction** a state transition where the first requirement is satisfied (all VPs evaluate to True), but the second one isn't (the state transition is unbalanced).
+We call a **partial transaction** a state transition for which all VPs evaluate to True, but the state transition is unbalanced.
 Such a state transition isn't a valid transaction and cannot be published on the blockchain, but can be combined with other partial transactions in order to build a valid transaction.